wp-plugins/custom-registration-link/readme.txt

 Tested up to: 3.2.0
 Stable tag: 1.0.0

-Allows you to modify the registration link of your WordPress website.
+Let you modify the registration link of your WordPress website.
-This will result in greatly reduced spam registrations.
-The default registration link is “wp-login.php?action=register” and is heavily targeted by spam-bots.
-This plugin will change this link to another one and make the old one invalid.

 == Description ==

 <strong>Introduction</strong>
 <p>
-Custom Registration Link allows you to modify the registration link of your WordPress website.
+Custom Registration Link let you modify the registration link of your WordPress website.
 This will result in greatly reduced spam registrations.
-The default registration link is “wp-login.php?action=register” and is heavily targeted by spam-bots.
+The default registration link is "wp-login.php?action=register" and is heavily targeted by spam-bots.
 This plugin will change this link to another one and make the old one invalid.
 </p>